Anmolbansal1/D3-Connect/README.md

 ## Contributing

+A possible task for contribution is migrating this project to python v3.
 Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors